Modern C++

 N)

-Properties: commutative, reflexive, associative
+Properties: commutative, reflexive, associative for all operations

 Discontinuity in 0, 2